 Compile any Excel spreadsheet into a powerful web app.
 Help a building engineer complete a safety survey directly on-site.
 Calculate your server’s power and cooling figures on your iPhone while your customer gets her car.

 Google Maps may not appear as expected on your website.
 You get a message saying Oops!
 Something went wrong.
 This is because Google now requires your API key.

 All your existing calculators in Dropbox will soon disappear from the web.
 You cannot host web calculators or smart web forms in Dropbox anymore.

-Version 8.4 comes with the new File Attachment widget that lets users send documents with a form.
-Secure Delivery protects received forms behind a login.
-Real-time Sync reconnects after a link failure.
-And we are demonstrating our new web chart technology.
+Version 8.4 comes with the new File Attachment widget.
+Protect forms with Secure Delivery.
+And Real-time Sync reconnects after a link failure.

 Providing a smart calculator on your website makes people come back.
 Design your online calculator in Microsoft Excel, then convert it into a calculating and interactive web page that can be published on any website.Take the tour

 With SpreadsheetConverter, you can publish nearly all Excel spreadsheets on the web, retaining the live user experience and the immediate recalculation when cell contents are changed.View examples

 Test the program with your own spreadsheets for up to 30 days at no charge.
 If you like it, buy a license key and convert your trial version to the full version.Read more

 This is one of our favorite examples because it shows to advantage of live charts.
 Change any cell in the spreadsheet and the chart immediately reflects the new values.

 In this example, you can also see a useful implementation of a slider.
 To change the years remaining on a loan, we could just have used a standard numeric field.
 Using a slider allows for much easier visualization of how the equity varies over the lifetime of the loan.